This website uses cookies

 The $40 destination fee was effectively turned into evening pre-dinner drinks.
 Charges and credits matched up cleanly on the folio.

-How It Ran
+How It Worked Out

 This was a two-night booking that could have been slightly awkward.
+One upgraded night, one standard night, breakfast limits, credits to use.

-Hallways & Movement
+Hallways

 Design carries beyond the room